kukymbr/sqlamble/README.md

 # 🍳 sqlamble

+> For those who hate SQL inside the Go code.

 The `sqlamble` tool allows you to embed your SQL queries into the Golang code in structural read-only way.

 ## Why?